shadz23/Smart-Energy-Dashboard/README.md

 The data used is from the [UCI Machine Learning Repository: Household Electric Power Consumption Dataset](https://archive.ics.uci.edu/ml/datasets/individual+household+electric+power+consumption).

-You can download the dataset from the link above or find it in the `data/` folder (if you add it to your repo).
+You can download the dataset from the link above or find it in the `data/` folder (if added to the repo).

 ---